bcmi-labs/Esp-Link/README.md

 Hostname, description, DHCP, mDNS
 ---------------------------------
-You can set a hostname on the "home" page, this should be just the hostname and not a domain name, i.e., something like "test-module-1" and not "test-module-1.mydomain.com".
+You can set a hostname on the "WIFI" page, this should be just the hostname and not a domain name, i.e., something like "test1" and not "test1.mydomain.com".
 This has a number of effects:
 - you will see the first 12 chars of the hostname in the menu bar (top left of the page) so if you have multiple modules you can distinguish them visually